percona/pmm/source/install/virtual-appliance.rst

 To access the VM with the *PMM Server* appliance via SSH, you will need to provide your public key:

-1. Open the URL for accessing |pmm| in a web browser.
+1. Open the URL for accessing PMM in a web browser.

    The URL is provided either in the console window or in the appliance log.

 #.
-Select the |pmm-settings| dashboard in the main menu.
+Select the *PMM Settings* dashboard in the main menu.

    .. figure:: ../.res/graphics/png/pmm-add-instance.png

-      Choosing the |pmm| *Settings* menu entry
+      Choosing the PMM *Settings* menu entry

 #.
 Submit your **public key** in the *SSH Key Details* section and click the
    *Apply SSH Key* button.